+- 3a Children may be protected through security systems, eg filtering technology.
+Where these are available, they should be clearly and regularly promoted to customers.

-- 3a Material likely to be considered under this standard includes:
+- 3b Material likely to be considered under this standard includes:

 - sexual material or themes

-- violent content or themes
+- · violent content or themes

-- offensive language
+- · offensive language

 - social or domestic friction

 - dangerous, antisocial or illegal behaviour

 - material in which children or animals are humiliated or badly treated

 - graphic descriptions of people in extreme pain or distress